pods-finance/remote-echidna/README.md

 Some of these states are managed from within the instance (2 -> 3 -> 4), while others are managed through Github actions (1 -> 2, 4 -> 5).

+**Note:** Currently the state `Deprovisioned` is not implemented.
+The current infrastructure will still exist until the next run.
+The only thing that is shut down is the EC2 Instance.

 ## Setup

 Manual steps: